nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 In the previous chapter, a message was transmitted multiple times no matter if the receiver already received an earlier copy.
-This is wasteful!
+This is wasteful for the sender!
 You could have been transmitting new information instead of repeating yourself.
 This is also wasteful for the receiver, which needs to keep discarding the duplicates.